jh3nd3rs0n/jargyle/README.md

 The following is one provided class you can use:

--   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.XmlFileSourceUserRepository`: This class handles the storage of the users from an XML file whose name is provided as an initialization string value.
-The users from the XML file are loaded onto memory.
-Because of this, you will need at least as much memory as the size of the XML file.
-If the XML file does not exist, it will be created and used.
-If the XML file does exist, the existing XML file will be used.
+-   `com.github.jh3nd3rs0n.jargyle.server.socks5.userpassauth.CsvFileSourceUserRepository`: This class handles the storage of the users from a CSV file whose name is provided as an initialization string value.
+The users from the CSV file are loaded onto memory.
+Because of this, you will need at least as much memory as the size of the CSV file.
+If the CSV file does not exist, it will be created and used.
+If the CSV file does exist, the existing CSV file will be used.

 ##### 6. 9.
 2. 1.
 1. Adding Users